 Curious what other parents think about monitoring twins?
 Join our community here.

-The best baby monitor for twins I can think of, this has literally everything you could want in one sleek, beautiful, powerful package.
+This twin baby mointor has literally everything you could want in one sleek, beautiful, powerful package.
 Just keep in mind, the additional camera comes separately.

 Lastly, the battery life is really really good.
 It lasts around 6 hours with the video on, which is easily long enough for most normal days.
 If you only need sound, then you can get around 10 hours.